Compute Optimal Scaling of Skills: Knowledge vs Reasoning: Experiments

-Finally, we use the same data to investigate the data-hunger of \knowledge and \reasoning \emph{independently} of the proportion of skill relevant data.
-To do so, we plot the CO parameter counts for each skill as a function of the proportion of skill relevant data.
+However, we would like to assess whether or not the capacity- and data-hunger of knowledge and code are an artefact of the canonical datamix or if it is a more fundamental phenomenon.
+To do so, we use the same data to investigate the data-hunger of \knowledge and \reasoning \emph{independently} of the proportion of skill relevant data.
+To do so, we plot the CO parameter counts for each skill as a function of the proportion of skill relevant dta.
 In \cref{fig:label_vs_proportion}, we show this for both \knowledge and \code in the same plot.\footnote{The axis is aligned on proportions of skill-relevant data, not on the datamixes themselves.
 For \knowledge datasets (purple lines), an x-value of 0.4 corresponds to a datamix with 40\% knowledge, whereas for \code datasets (green lines), it corresponds to results for the datamix with 40\% \emph{code}.} From this figure it is clear that even correcting for the proportion of skill relevant data, knowledge is substantially more capacity-hungry than code, and increases its capacity-hunger more quickly as the proportion of skill relevant data increases.
-We hypothesise that this phenomenon, \emph{which demonstrates a fundamental difference between knowledge and \code}, is related to the fact that knowledge is harder to compress than code, requiring more capacity to memorise facts.
+We hypothesise that this phenomenon, \emph{which demonstrates a fundamental difference between \knowledge and \reasoning}, is related to the fact that knowledge is harder to compress than code, requiring more capacity to memorise facts. \textbf{The observation that COs for \knowledge shift at a faster rate than \code suggests a fundamental difference in their scaling, rather than an artefact of the datamix.}

 In line with this hypothesis, we observe a larger difference between knowledge and code when only Python code datasets are considered, as can be seen in \cref{fig:programming_languages}.
-We hypothesise that models at this scale may unable to succesfully compress `low-resource' programming languages, though further research is required to confirm this.\footnote{ We also see in \cref{fig:datamix_average,fig:canonical_iso_all} and \cref{app:data_ablations_additional,app:per_benchmark_iso} that datasets quantifying \code have a lower loss value than those quantifying \knowledge -- across the board -- despite large proportions of knowledge, which could suggest that code has \emph{lower unmodelable entropy} compared to knowledge. }
+We hypothesise that models at this scale may not be able to successfully compress `low-resource' programming languages, though further research is required to confirm this.\footnote{ We also see in \cref{fig:datamix_average,fig:canonical_iso_all} and \cref{app:data_ablations_additional,app:per_benchmark_iso} that datasets quantifying \code have a lower loss value than those quantifying \knowledge -- across the board -- despite large proportions of knowledge, which could suggest that code has \emph{lower unmodelable entropy} compared to knowledge. }